 Welcome to my first blog post!

-Some say that light activities such as gardening help you sleep better
+Some say that light activities such as gardening help you sleep better.

 Gardening can definitely save you a lot of money, especially with particular herbs.
-A few stems of herbs range between $2 to $4 at the store and often are not fresh.
+A few stems of herbs range between $2 and $4 at the store and often are not fresh.
 Gardening can become expensive if you allow it to – BUT, it is easy to have a small garden on a budget.
 For example, you can buy an herb plant for a few dollars and harvest from it all summer long.
-Tomatoes and lettuce are other plants that can be very cost efficient too.
+Tomatoes and lettuce are other plants that can be very cost efficient, too.
 How many times can you recall herbs going bad in the fridge before you use them?
 Exactly.
 Having them in the yard gives you a chance to pick them fresh right when you need them.